Vectro-Type-Foundry/kablammo/README.md

 ## Building the fonts
-- Triggered by github workflow/actions on push to main branch.

-## OLD
+- There is a GitHub workflow/actions triggered on push to `main` branch that will build the fonts and test them using Fontbakery.
+To inspect the build and test results go to the `Actions` tab in the repository and then to the latest action run.

+- To build the fonts locally, follow the instructions next:

 ### Requirements
 - Python 3
 - Recent version of [fontmake](https://github.com/googlefonts/fontmake)

-### Environment setup (optional but recommended method to install dependences)
+### Environment setup

+Optional but recommended method to install dependences.
+This step has to be done just once, the first time.
 1. In terminal `cd` to project directory (tip: type `cd ` then drag folder into terminal for path)
 2. run `virtualenv venv`
 3. run `source venv/bin/activate`